IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week3.md

 ## Internal demo

-While testing the app with the team, we found the following set of bugs that need to be fixed:  fixing rooms persisting in the database, missing error messages for invalid room IDs, the Ready button state reset problem, oversized application windows, inconsistent local variable usage in game.py backend logic.
+While testing the app with the team, we found the following set of bugs that need to be fixed:  fixing rooms persisting in the database, missing error messages for invalid room IDs, the Ready button state reset problem, oversized application windows, inconsistent local variable usage in game.py backend logic, wrong error message during email registration, bug during exit (after leaving the room another person doesn't know about leaving).

 ## Project specific progress